Temp1231112/BStf/untitled.md

     - But take me there anyway!
     - I’ll find a way out!

 She’s now heading towards the ship which was our planned trap point for the terrorists.
-It was perfect for the purpose, as the docking is a bit away from the actual large breakwater road, only parking area being close to it.
+It was perfect for the purpose, as the docking is a bit away from the actual large breakwater road, only a parking area being close to it.

 There is a local Yacht Club, “Real Club Mediterraneo” there, and all of their fancy facilities, but the distance to there was considered safe enough.
 But anyway, the plan has been dumped now and the only thing to do is to find a way out, to escape.